Philipwur/Cloud-Computing-CW/README.md

 # REST API Functions

 The REST API is based on Python's Flask module and SQLAlchemy is used for object-relational mapping.
+The Google Cloud Platform is used to deploy the app and to home the persistent databases.

 This web app features:
 1. User accounts (with personal user functions)
 3. Hashed passwords
 4. A Persistent cloud database ( usingGCP)
 5. Dynamically generated REST API

+#RESTful Services
+##1